icq4ever/PCD2019Seoul/PCD2019_code_of_conduct.md

 This Code of Conduct is subject to change and expansion.
 Last updated August 27, 2018.

 ### Be mindful of your language
-Engage with community members, mentors, and contrib-utors with respect and good intention.
+Engage with community members, mentors, and contributors with respect and good intention.

 ### Use your best judgement
 If it will possibly make others uncomfortable, do not say it or post to the community forum.